detypstify/detypstify/writeup/main.typ

   Fine tuning of large models has proven to be an effective way of achieving state-of-the-art performance on a wide range of tasks @finetuning-good2.
 This performance is often better than smaller models dedicated to this particular task @finetuning-good1.
   As a result, we decided to fine-tune a large model for our task as well.
-We chose the TrOCR model @trocr as our base model as it was a fine-tuned specifically for OCR.
-We then perform further fine-tuning with math formulas to further specialize the model for our task.

-  //TODO: talk about the model architecture -- transformer based etc
+  //TODO: talk about the model architecture -- transformer based etc Text recognition is usually done either with Convolutional Neural Networks (CNN) or with Recurrent Neural Networks (RNN).
+  We decided to diverge from the conventional approach and use a transformer based model.
+TrOCR @trocr, transformer based optical character recognition, is a model which outperforms the state-of-the-art in OCR tasks, both handwritten and printed.
+  As such we decided to use this model as our base model for fine tuning.

+  == Other formula generation tools
+  While there are several other tools which implement the same functionality as Detypstify, Detyptify has several features which distinguish it from the competition.
+  + *Support for Typst*, there are no tools which generate typst formulas from images.
+  + *Web Assembly*, Detypstify is deployed using Web Assembly which allows it to be statically deployed and perform the computation on the client side which we haven't seen in other tools.
+  + *Transofrmer based OCR*, most tools use CNN or RNN based OCR, Detypstify uses a transformer based OCR. //TODO: GET concrete citations on what other people use

   // FIXME: What do these sections mean?
   == Machine Learning